 - When users only need email delivered to their native email clients on their mobile devices, and Exchange ActiveSync or Client Access Server is already externally accessible.
 In this use case, you can use MDM to configure email delivery.

 - When you deploy native enterprise apps (non-MDX), public app store apps, or MDX apps delivered from public stores.
 Consider that an MDM solution alone might not prevent data leakage of confidential information between apps on the device.
 Data leakage might occur with copy and paste or Save As operations in Office 365 apps.

 MAM protects app data and lets you control app data sharing.
 MAM also allows for the management of corporate data and resources, separately from personal data.
 With XenMobile configured for MAM mode, you can use MDX-enabled mobile apps to provide per-app containerization and control.
-MAM mode is also called MAM-only mode.
+The term MAM mode is also called MAM-only mode.
 This term distinguishes this mode from a legacy MAM mode.

 By leveraging MDX policies, XenMobile provides app-level control over network access (such as micro VPN), app and device interaction, data encryption, and app access.

 MAM mode is often suitable for bring-your-own (BYO) devices because, although the device is unmanaged, corporate data remains protected.
 MDX has more than 50 MAM-only policies that you can set without needing an MDM control or relying on device passcodes for encryption.

 MAM also supports the XenMobile Apps.
 This support includes secure email delivery to Citrix Secure Mail, data sharing between the secured XenMobile Apps, and secure data storage in ShareFile.
 For details, see XenMobile Apps.

 MAM is often suitable for the following examples: